Kush7Gupta18/Kush_PowerBI_Projects/README.md

 # Kush PowerBI Projects
-This repository showcases all the Power BI projects That I have personally developed.
+This Repository showcases all the Power BI projects That I have personally developed.